Dalits in Bihar: Forms of atrocities

-The Dalit version of the story, however, argue that Ranpal was habitual of raping the Dalit women and molestation the poor Dalit women was also common for him.
-Hence, this version contests the story shared by Ranpal.
-Off late, the sexual availability of the Dalit girls to the landed upper-caste became possible not only through the cultural practices like Dola Pratha, but also by the dominance enjoyed by these caste groups in the rural economic structure.
-It has been noted that the landed gentry often rape and molest the Dalit women during the festivals like Holi.
+Dola pratha

 Other form of oppression

 Journalist Farzand Ahmed writing for India Today narrates the oppression of Dalits in pre-independence period.
-In 1930s, according to Ahmed, the upper-caste landlords in the Gaya district of Bihar used to visit the houses of Dalits, demanding one seer of milk from each Dalit household.
+In the 1930s, according to Ahmed, the upper-caste landlords in the Gaya district of Bihar used to visit the houses of Dalits, demanding one seer of milk from each Dalit household.
 If they were unable to fulfill the demand of the landlords, the same amount of milk was to be supplied from the lactating womenfolks of the Dalits.

 In another report from the Palamu district of Bihar, Journalist Uttam Sengupta narrates the feudal practice of upper-caste landlords, who often visit nearby "Harijan tola" (hamlets inhabited by the Dalits) and ask the men to send their wives and daughters to Kothi (bungalows of the landlords).
 They'll further remind the Dalit men to ask their women to have a bath before visiting the Kothi, in order to spend their night there.
 The reporting from Jahanabad district reveals that Thakur landlords in this region found it stimulating to rape the Dalit women in their own homes, in the presence of their menfolks.
-Some of these landlords would made the Dalit men lie below the cot, when they rape their wives and any noise and resistance from the former would provoke the landlord to shoot them.
-Human Rights Watch reports have identified Alcoholism and 'rape of Dalit women' by upper-caste groups like Bhumihars as the prime reason behind some of the massacres that took place in 1990s, one such incident was Haibaspur carnage in the Patna district, where the rape of Musahar women repeatedly by the Bhumihars, when they came to drink liquor prepared by them, triggered the carnage of Musahar people.
+Some of these landlords would make the Dalit men lie below the cot, when they rape their wives and any noise and resistance from the former would provoke the landlord to shoot them.
+Human Rights Watch reports have identified Alcoholism and 'rape of Dalit women' by upper-caste groups like Bhumihars as the prime reason behind some of the massacres that took place in the 1990s, one such incident was Haibaspur carnage in the Patna district, where the rape of Musahar women repeatedly by the Bhumihars, when they came to drink liquor prepared by them, triggered the carnage of Musahar people.